 The Court bolstered its position by essentially using Brooks's invocation of his right to speak with an attorney against him: “[t]he fact that Brooks consulted with counsel before agreeing to take each test reinforces the conclusion that his consent was not illegally coerced.”

 Unfortunately, yesterday's decision may bring about more questions than answers.
 Here are some:

-Does the dissipation of alcohol alone constitute an exigent circumstance that allows police to obtain a breathe sample?
+Does the dissipation of alcohol alone constitute an exigent circumstance that allows police to obtain a breath sample?

 (NOTE: It seems that the issue of blood and urine fall under McNeely: “Brooks argues that under McNeely, the warrantless searches of his blood and urine cannot be upheld solely because of the exigency created by the dissipation of alcohol in the body.
 We agree.”)

 Will there be a future challenge that directly addresses the constitutionality of Minnesota's Implied Consent laws?

 Probably, the most important question is: how does a suspect avoid refusing, and thus committing a crime, without consenting to a search, and thus providing an exception to the officer's requirement to obtain a warrant?

 You should always contact an experienced DUI lawyer when confronted with the decision of consenting to testing of any kind.
 Brooks has made this clearer than ever.